ngroegli/hacky-easter-2024/Level 1 - Welcome/Sanitiy Check/README.md

 # Solution
-Copy/paste the text in an editor and the flag will be turned correctly.
+I copy/pasted the text into an editor and the flag was turned correctly.

 ## The flag
     he2024{s4nity_ch3ck_d0n3}